ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/fixtures/draw-tools.md

   - **options** (object): Tool‐specific settings (see below).

 > If the draw config is missing, all types will be loaded with default configuration.

-### Tool-specific Options

-Each tool type can accept its own set of options.
-See [Draw Tool Options](#) for detailed documentation on available options for each type.

-### Draw Tool Options

-Specific options for draw types will be listed here.

 ## Basic Keyboard Controls